 Overhead Door Safety - Expert Article

-Such spring-assisted overhead doors, when properly adjusted, need allow the opening force to become manageable, enabling a person or small electric motor to open the door with minimal effort.
-As such, any failure or maladjustment can render the weight of the door unmanageable and potentially dangerous.
-Spring assisted assemblies render the door usable and functional, but also provide a critical safety feature that controls the weight of the door.
+Such spring-assisted overhead doors, when properly adjusted, allow a person or small electric motor to open or close the door with minimal effort.
+However, any failure or maladjustment in the system can render the weight of the door unmanageable and potentially dangerous.

 Overhead doors are categorized as residential or commercial.
 Residential overhead doors are the typical garage door that is discussed further in the following paragraph.
 Commercial overhead doors are further categorized as either full vertical lift or high-lift with a short discussion of each application below.